Severity

 The recall

-Escalade Sports, of Evansville, Indiana issued this moderate-severity CPSC recall — The tennis table can collapse when consumers lean against the table, posing a fall hazard..
+Escalade Sports, of Evansville, Indiana issued this CPSC recall-The tennis table can collapse when consumers lean against the table, posing a fall hazard..

 Sourced from official CPSC enforcement records.
 Verify recall #22076 with the agency before acting.
 Full product description, hazard, remedy, and related recalls are below.

 This CPSC action (record #22076) was formally reported on February 9, 2022.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 Escalade Sports, of Evansville, Indiana is listed as the recalling firm.
 Federal records list the affected scope as About 5,200.

 The documented reason for this recall is: The tennis table can collapse when consumers lean against the table, posing a fall hazard.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately stop using the recalled tennis tables and contact Escalade Sports for a free repair kit and installation instructions or a full refund.
 Escalade Sports requires consumers… - consumers holding this product should act on that instruction rather than relying on general guidance.